 How do pregnancy tests work and how are they be used?

 All pregnancy tests work by detecting the presence of human chorionic gonadotropoin (hCG), the pregnancy hormone.

-- In up to 10 percent of women, implantation may not occur until after the first day of the missed period, in which case hormone levels of hCG may not be high enough to be detected by the test.
+- In up to 10% of women, implantation may not occur until after the first day of the missed period, in which case hormone levels of hCG may not be high enough to be detected by the test.

 Before a home pregnancy test is purchased, the expiration date should be checked on the outside of the packaging.
 If the expiration date is passed, do not buy or use the pregnancy test.

 Most urine pregnancy tests have a “control” window and another window that is the “results” window.
 When this line or other symbol appears in the control window it ensures that the test is working properly.
 If a control window does not show a line or other symbol as indicated by the package instructions, then the test is not working properly.
-A new pregnancy test should used the next morning.
+A new pregnancy test should be used the next morning.

-- A faint symbol on the pregnancy test window is usually still positive; it may mean that the levels of hCG in the blood are are still quite low.
-If a woman is concerned about a faint line on a pregnancy test, it is best to wait a few days and repeat the test, or contact a physician for a confirmatory blood test.
+- A faint symbol on the pregnancy test window is usually still positive but may mean that the levels of hCG in the blood are are still quite low.
+If you are concerned about a faint line on a pregnancy test, it is best to wait a few days and repeat the test, or contact a physician for a confirmatory blood test.